A launch checklist for e-commerce in Turkey covering operational fit, current provider capabilities, measurement, and professional compliance review.

 Common mistakes to avoid

-- Treating marketplace presence and owned-store growth as the same strategy.
+- Treating marketplace and owned-store customers, fees, data access, and economics as interchangeable.

 Final takeaway